Shashankpantiitbhilai/SyncFlow/README.md

 # Zenskar Two-Way Integration System

-A real-time customer data synchronization system built for Zenskar's Backend Engineer Intern ## 🐳 Docker Container Architecturessignment.
-This project demonstrates bidirectional integration between an internal customer catalog and Stripe, with event-driven architecture using Kafka.
+A real-time customer data synchronization system built for Zenskar's Backend Engineer Intern This project demonstrates bidirectional integration between an internal customer catalog and Stripe, with event-driven architecture using Kafka.

 ## 🎯 Project Overview